AbdulShahzeb/ros-tictactoe-ur/README.md

 **Adaptive Game Flow**

-- In human vs. robot mode, the system waits in a monitoring state during the human's turn, continuously processing vision data
+- In *Vision Mode*, the system waits in a monitoring state during the human's turn, continuously processing vision data
 - During robot motion, vision processing continues but move detection is suspended to prevent misclassification of the robot's own movements
 - After the robot completes its move, the system returns to the monitoring state and awaits the next human input
 - Once the game ends, the system updates scores and resets game state